Curriculum Vitae

 Principal Investigator: Isaac Tourgeman, Ph.D.

-The DNC Research Team investigated treatments for acquired brain injuries (ABI).
-I was the PI for a review of group-based cognitive rehabilitation post-ABI, and was co-PI for a review of the efficacy of Melodic Intonation Therapy (MIT) and other singing therapies for the treatment of aphasia post-TBI.
+- The DNC Research Team investigates treatments for acquired brain injuries (ABI).
+I managed 2 studies that the team professionally presented: a review of group-based cognitive rehabilitation post-ABI, and a review of the efficacy of Melodic Intonation Therapy (MIT) for the treatment of aphasia post-TBI.

 - - -